prikhi/pencil/docs/source/reference/datatypes.rst

 Properties of type Font can be edited in the property dialogue.

-Font property with the special name textFont is editable with the Font style toolbar.
+A Font property with the special name textFont is editable with the Font style toolbar.

 Handle
 ------

-Provides a special data object representing a point in 2D coordinate and can be modified on the drawing canvas by user operations.
+Provides a special data object representing a 2D coordinate that can be modified on the drawing canvas by user operations.

 .. code-block:: xml